dgawlik/diffy/README.md

 Now the output is one line per insert|delete|replace with preceding 7 characters and followed by 4 characters.

-If this symbolic representation is be confusing there is an option to display modifications in color.
+If this symbolic representation is confusing there is an option to display modifications in color.

 Let's modify our first example: